sergeyprokhorenko/Base64UUID/README.md

 All characters in the alphabet are permitted in URL paths and query parameters without percent-encoding, satisfying URL-safe requirements.

+The '$' character within Base64UUID strings MUST be permitted without percent-encoding by URL parsing and generation systems.

 ### 6.3.
 File System Compatibility

 The encoding is compatible with major file systems including Windows, Linux, Android, macOS and iOS, as it excludes prohibited characters (`/`, `\`, `:`, `*`, `?`, `"`, `<`, `>`, `|`).